Coarse groups, and the isomorphism problem for oligomorphic groups: Introduction

 We show that the isomorphism relation between oligomorphic groups is far below graph isomorphism: it is Borel reducible to a Borel equivalence relation with all classes countable.
 This property of an equivalence relation on a Polish space is called ``essentially countable".

 Closed subgroups of $\S$ that are isomorphic to oligomorphic groups will be called \emph{quasi-oligomorphic}.
-Near the end of the paper we will show that this class is Borel, and that the upper bound on the isomorphism relation also applies to this class.
+Near the end of the paper we will show that this class is Borel, and that the same upper bound on the isomorphism relation also applies to this class.

-While oligomorphic and compact closed subgroups of $\S$ are opposite to each other, they have a common superclass.
+While oligomorphic and compact subgroups of $\S$ are at opposite ends of the spectrum, they have a common superclass.
 A Polish group $G$ is called \emph{Roelcke precompact} if for every neighborhood of the identity $U$, there exists a finite set $F\subseteq G$ such that $G = UFU$.
 In other words, the equivalence relation $ \sim_U = \{\la x,y \ra \colon \exists u,v \in U \, uxv= y \} $ has only finitely many equivalence classes.
 Roelcke precompactness of closed subgroups of $\S$ is a Borel property as noted in~\cite{Kechris.Nies.etal:18}.
-The following well-known fact will matter below. \begin{fact} \

-\n A Roelcke precompact group $G$ has only countably many open subgroups. \end{fact} \begin{proof} Let $U_n$ denotes the pointwise stabiliser of $\{0, \ldots, n\}$ in $G$.
+It is well-known that \emph{every Roelcke precompact group $G$ has only countably many open subgroups.} (To see this, let $U_n$ denote the pointwise stabiliser of $\{0, \ldots, n\}$ in $G$.
 Each open subgroup $U$ of $G$ contains a group $U_n$, and hence is a finite union of $\sim_{U_n}$ classes.
-So there are only countably many possibilities for $U$. \end{proof}
+So there are only countably many possibilities for $U$.)

-Figure~\ref{fig:diagram} summarises the Borel reductions between isomorphism relations obtained in~\cite{Kechris.Nies.etal:18} or the present paper.
+Figure~\ref{fig:diagram} summarises the Borel reductions between isomorphism relations obtained in the earlier reference~\cite{Kechris.Nies.etal:18} and the present paper.
 The wavy arrows indicate known Borel reductions; unreferenced arrows are trivial ``identity'' reductions given by the inclusion of Borel classes.

+It is well known that there are uncountably many non-isomorphic oligomorphic groups.
+For instance, Evans and Hewitt \cite[Lemma 3.1 and its proof]{Evans.Hewitt:90} show that each profinite group $K$ is isomorphic to a group of the form $\Sigma/\Phi$, where $\Sigma$ is an oligomorphic group and $\Phi$ is the intersection of all its open subgroups of finite index.
+(In their construction, one can see how $\Sigma $ depends on the way $K$ is presented as a subgroup of $\S$.
+So, one does not obtain $\Sigma$ from $K$ through a Borel function that preserves isomorphism; note that this would contradict our result that isomorphism of oligomorphic groups is essentially countable.)
+Alternatively, there are uncountably many pairwise non-isomorphic automorphism groups of Henson digraphs~\cite{Henson:72}: if $\Aut(G)$, $\Aut(H)$ are isomorphic automorphism groups of Henson digraphs, then they are conjugate by \cite[Example 1 in Section 3, Theorem 2.2 \& Theorem 3.2]{Rubin:94}, thus inducing an isomorphism $G\cong H$ or $G \cong H^{-1}=\{(x,y)\mid (y,x)\in G\}$ by ultrahomogeneity of the digraphs.